1. Where is the Pony Express National Historic Trail?

 The Pony Express National Historic Trail passes through the following eight states: Missouri, Kansas, Nebraska, Colorado, Wyoming, Utah, Nevada, and California.
 The trail's eastern end is in St. Joseph, Missouri and its western end is in San Francisco, California.
 Riders only went as far as Sacramento, California, where mail was transported via steamer ship to San Francisco.
 Pony Express riders carried the mail in both directions.
 The official trail is about 2,000 miles long and travels through some of the wildest and most desolate landscapes in the country.

 Where can I obtain a map and brochure for the Pony Express National Historic Trail?

 3. How do I visit the Trail?

 The Pony Express National Historic Trail is not a clearly marked nor continuous hiking trail.
 Instead it is a corridor that passes through different states and land ownership.
 Visitors can follow segments of the original trail on public lands and approximate other sections by following the trail's Auto Tour Routes.
 However, many parts of the original trail are privately owned, have been lost to development, are under plow, or cross military or American Indian tribal reserves.
 Unless clearly marked, there is no public trail access across private property and reserves.
 Before entering those lands, you must locate the owners and ask their permission.
 To view an interactive map of the official trail visit Places to Go.

 Go to the Passport Stamp page for locations along the Pony Express Trail.

 5. Do you have educational materials for teachers?

 We do not currently have any teacher or student specific products.
 We would be happy to mail you our official map and guide brochure for your classroom.
-Send an email to: e-mail us with your contact information, mailing address, and the quantity of brochures you need for your class.
+Email us with your contact information, mailing address, and the quantity of brochures you need for your class.

 6. Who was the first Pony Express rider?